Unity-Technologies/ml-agents/docs/Basic-Guide.md

 - For a "Hello World" introduction to creating your own Learning Environment, check out the [Making a New Learning Environment](Learning-Environment-Create-New.md) page.
-- For a series of Youtube video tutorials, checkout the [Machine Learning Agents PlayList](https://www.youtube.com/playlist?list=PLX2vGYjWbI0R08eWQkO7nQkGiicHAX7IX) page.
+- For a series of YouTube video tutorials, checkout the [Machine Learning Agents PlayList](https://www.youtube.com/playlist?list=PLX2vGYjWbI0R08eWQkO7nQkGiicHAX7IX) page.